50 Fascinating Facts About Felines

 7. Chances are, your cat hates your music—but they might like tunes written by composer David Teie, who partnered with animal scientists to make an album called Music for Cats.
 Released in 2015, the songs are “based on feline vocal communication and environmental sounds that pique the interest of cats,” Teie’s website states.

-9. Still, the title of history’s craziest cat man might go to President Abraham Lincoln.
+9. Still, the title of history’s craziest cat man might go to Abraham Lincoln.
 Mary Todd Lincoln was once asked if her husband had any hobbies.
 Her response?
 “Cats!”

 11. The Guinness World Records doesn’t award the world’s fattest pets since officials don’t want to encourage people to overfeed their pets.
 But in 2003, a Siamese cat named Katy was a serious contender for the record.
 Katy, who lived in Asbest, Russia, was given hormones to stop her mating.
 The treatment had an unintended side effect: It dramatically increased her appetite, and the hungry kitty ballooned to 50 pounds.